 More on the scope and areas AI can be applied are discussed in the blog Scope and impact of AI in Automation Testing.

-AI can help with tasks that are repetitive in nature and are more or less similar to the tasks done earlier.
-But even if AI is employed to its full potential, there are tasks that will require human efforts, below are few such tasks:
+AI can help with repetitive tasks more or less similar to those done earlier.
+But even if AI is employed to its full potential, some tasks will require human efforts; below are few such tasks:

 - Review of Documentation: Examining the documentation to understand the in and out of a system that needs to be built is better done by a human.

 - Test Creation for complex scenarios: The complex scenarios that involve using multiple components in different ways is better done by a QA tester because, ultimately, the application will be used by humans.